Road trip activities the whole family will enjoy!

 Open up the box the night before and program all the songs into your music player.
 Set it to random and get ready for a great mood-lifting playlist to accompany your drive!

-If you’re after some peace and quiet, why not get your kids to make a list of their favorite songs?
+If you’re after some peace and quiet, why not get your kids to make a list of their favourite songs?
 They can listen to it with some headphones and be blissfully distracted for an hour or so.
 If they need a nap, don’t forget to sneak some soothing tunes in there – I won’t tell!

 Encourage your child to reflect on the wonderful and unique experiences they are having by filling out a travel journal along the way.
 Take along a blank notebook and encourage them to fill it with memories.